bellahellam/card-adoption-propensity-model/README.md

 ## Monitoring and operations

 The workflow runs Sunday at 03:00 UTC and also supports `workflow_dispatch`.
 Pipeline failures stop dependent jobs and the final job posts status to Slack when `SLACK_WEBHOOK_URL` exists.
 Lambda `Errors > 0` over five minutes raises the `visa-propensity-lambda-errors` CloudWatch alarm and publishes to SNS.

-CloudWatch alarm screenshot placeholder: capture the alarm in the AWS Console after the SNS subscription is confirmed and attach it to your operational runbook.

 Useful commands: